Between our Markham and Ottawa house sits, we had a few days of travelling to visit friends, camping, and a family wedding to attend!

 The only negative thing I can say about this whole camping experience was that twice, not once but twice, I managed to get locked into the outdoor shower.
 I couldn’t believe it when I went to leave and I couldn’t get out.
 Between bouts of hollering and panicking, a man on the other end let me out the first time, and a woman on the second day let me out.
 Scary but true!

 Once I had closed the door, the little wooden bar slipped down into a locking position!
-The third day I made sure to use the other shower and even then I was worried, but luckily no more mishaps.
+On the third day I made sure to use the other shower and even then I was worried, but luckily no more mishaps.

 Off to London